kodekloudhub/community-faq/docs/diagnose-crashed-apiserver.md

 Practice this on [Killercoda](https://killercoda.com/killer-shell-cka/scenario/apiserver-crash).
 You can sign up for free via social media.

 Use [this repo](https://github.com/kodekloudhub/cka-debugging-api-server) to get some scenarios to practice with.
+This is the repo used in the above video.

 [Return to main FAQ](../README.md)